Lathes·

 Safety Features

-For anyone new to woodturning, it can be nerve-wracking to try and handle a heavy-duty, powerful tool, which is why Wen has included some great safety features.
+For anyone new to woodturning, it can be nerve-wracking to try and handle a heavy-duty, powerful tool, which is why Wen built three safety features into the 3420.

 When you first switch on the lathe, the motor has a soft start feature, which means it won't reach full power immediately.
 It's the ideal function to help you avoid unwanted mishaps.
 By the way, here's a list of things to buy for your safety kit.